 Today, you can visit the Synagogue for just 5 rupees to learn about the arrival of the Jewish people in South India and admire the stunning architecture here.

-The Paradesi Synagogue opens to the public on from 10am – 12pm and then again at 3pm – 5pm.
+The Paradesi Synagogue opens to the public from 10 am – 12 pm and then again from 3 pm – 5 pm.
 It’s closed on Saturdays and Jewish holidays.

 8. Sip a coconut on Fort Kochi Beach